matthew-tyler/matthew-tyler/README.md

 ### Hello there 👋

-I study Computer Science & Software Engineering at the University of Otago.
+~~I study Computer Science & Software Engineering at the University of Otago.
 I also work there as a research assistant and lab demonstrator.
 In my spare time I run the Otago Computer Science Society (OCSS) and write code.
-Maybe I should get out more?
+Maybe I should get out more?~~

+I recently graduated with a BSc in Computer Science and Software Engineering from the University of Otago.
+I just moved to Melbourne and started looking for a job.
+When I'm not writing code, I'm getting out more.

 <!--
 **matthew-tyler/matthew-tyler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.